(toe fa SYE ti nib)

 Neuromuscular & skeletal: Arthralgia, joint swelling, musculoskeletal pain, tendonitis

-<1% (Limited to important or life-threatening): BK virus, cellulitis, cryptococcosis, cytomegalovirus disease, decreased heart rate, esophageal candidiasis, hepatotoxicity, herpes zoster, increased creatine kinase, increased serum AST, interstitial pulmonary disease, lymphocytopenia, malignant neoplasm, neutropenia, pneumocystosis, pneumonia, prolongation P-R interval on ECG, rhabdomyolysis, skin carcinoma, tuberculosis
+<1%, postmarketing, and/or case reports: BK virus, cellulitis, cryptococcosis, cytomegalovirus disease, esophageal candidiasis, hepatotoxicity, herpes zoster, histoplasmosis, increased serum AST, lymphocytopenia, malignant melanoma, malignant neoplasm, neutropenia, pneumocystosis, pneumonia, tuberculosis

 Concerns related to adverse effects: